-The Air District laboratory analyzes for the 22 gaseous toxic compounds shown in Table 3.2 in each canister sample using a gas chromatography mass spectrometer.
+The Air District laboratory analyzes the 22 gaseous toxic compounds shown in Table 3.2.
 The compounds selected for analysis were those that had high toxicity or were known to have high emissions in the Bay Area, or a combination of the two.
 Another consideration was whether the current methodology could accurately detect a compound at reasonable expense, based on previous CARB studies.
 Some compounds, such as carbon tetrachloride, are measured because their concentrations do not change much over time.
 This is useful because carbon tetrachloride or other similar, stable compounds can be used for quality control purposes.
 If the measurement of such a control is unusually high or low, there may be a problem in the sampling, transport, storage, or analysis procedures.